skrollme/homebridge-eveatmo/README.md

 ```

 - **extra_co2_sensor:** Adds an extra CO2 sensor which is available via Apple's stock Home.app, too.
-- **ttl:** Seconds between two Netatmo API polls.
+- **ttl: (optional)** Seconds between two Netatmo API polls.
 Lower is not neccessarily better!
-The weatherstation itself collects one value per 5minutes, so going below 300s makes no sense
+The weatherstation itself collects one value per 5minutes, so going below 300s makes no sense.
+Default value is 540s (9min)
 - **auth:** Credentials for the Netatmo API

 ### Retrieve client id and secret